rabi-armany/airbnb/README.md

 ### Data Source

 The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+For this particular app, the data for New York, NY is used.

 The dataset includes important features such as:
 - **Price**: The rental price of the listing.